 - I typically don't recommend freezing mashed potato leftovers because of the dairy content.
 The texture may change.

-Questions about this heavenly sour cream mashed potatoes recipe or want to drop a review?
+Questions about these mashed potatoes with sour cream, or want to drop a review?
 Talk to me in the comments below.
-Hope you love 'em!
+Hope you love ’em!
 You can also find me on Instagram.

 Mashed Potatoes with Sour Cream